herrera-ignacio/design_patterns/README.md

 ### :bangbang: Status

-This is work in progress, I'm planning to finish implementing examples for all the design patterns in GoF book using Python, and then give similar examples with C++ or Javascript.
+This is work in progress, I'm planning to finish implementing examples for all the design patterns in GoF book using JavaScript and then give similar examples with C++ or C#.